 Pin for later!

-If you have any other prepositions for this One Day in Austin Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Austin itinerary feel free to share it in the comments below!

 What to pack for your next trip?

 Make your next trip as simple and as enjoyable as possible by packing smart.
 It’s amazing how much stress top travel items can save you, so choose carefully.

 Things like lightweight travel backpacks, for example, are ideal for short trips and allow you to move around with ease, and a passport holder will make sure you keep your documents safe at all times.

 Check our travel checklist guide for 2021 to make sure you haven’t missed anything, and travel to your next destination in style and with maximum comfort.

 Kiona from How Not To Travel Like A Basic Bitch is a PhD candidate exploring the world on her school breaks.
 Her blog concentrates on exploring the life and culture of countries, believing that if more people traveled, the more humans would have mutual respect for each other and a greater appreciation for the things they have at home; making the world more about love and less about hate.